arzwa/MultilocusIsland/docs/draft-hapdip2.md

 times as strong as migration.
 ](/home/arthur_z/vimwiki/build/img/2023-06-07/focallocus.svg){#fig:focal}

-Several questions emerge when considering such a scenario.
-Firstly, one can ask to what extent the equilibrium differentiation at a single focal locus is affected by LD with a barrier of some strength.
+Firstly, we ask to what extent the equilibrium differentiation at a single focal locus is affected by LD with a barrier of some strength.
 In particular, single locus theory indicates a strong effect of dominance on the ability to maintain local adaptation for a given migration rate.